-Anniversary of mysterious parade of meteors | EarthSky.org
+EarthSky | Great Meteor Procession 110 years ago

 Don Olson of Texas State University and Steve Hutcheon of the Astronomical Association of Queensland, Australia, have studied this phenomenon.
 Sifting through a vast array of archival material, the team discovered seven ship’s reports, all previously unknown, extending the established track of the procession by an additional thousand miles.
 They reported their results in a 2013 issue of Sky & Telescope magazine.
 Read more about Olson and Hutcheon’s findings here.

-Meanwhile, the exact origin of the meteors in the 1913 meteor procession may never be known for sure.
+Meanwhile, the exact origin of the meteors in the 1913 meteor procession is still a mystery and may never be known for sure.

-Bottom line: On February 9, 1913, lucky observers witnessed the Great Meteor Procession, when bright meteors soared horizontally across the sky in a stately marching rank for minutes at a time.
+Bottom line: On February 9, 1913, lucky observers witnessed the Great Meteor Procession, when bright meteors soared horizontally across the sky for minutes at a time.